eclipse-hono/hono/site/documentation/content/user-guide/http-adapter.md

 ### Client Certificate

 When a device uses a client certificate for authentication during the TLS handshake, the adapter tries to determine the tenant that the device belongs to, based on the *issuer DN* contained in the certificate.
-In order for the lookup to succeed, the tenant's trust anchor needs to be configured by means of [registering the trusted certificate authority]({{< ref "/api/Tenant-API.md#request-payload" >}}).
+In order for the lookup to succeed, the tenant's trust anchor needs to be configured by means of [registering the trusted certificate authority]({{< relref "/api/Tenant-API.md#request-payload" >}}).
 The device's client certificate will then be validated using the registered trust anchor, thus implicitly establishing the tenant that the device belongs to.
 In a second step, the adapter then uses the Credentials API's *get* operation with the client certificate's *subject DN* as the *auth-id* and `x509-cert` as the *type* of secret as query parameters.

-NB: The HTTP adapter needs to be [configured for TLS]({{< ref "/admin-guide/secure_communication.md#http-adapter" >}}) in order to support this mechanism.
+NB: The HTTP adapter needs to be [configured for TLS]({{< relref "/admin-guide/secure_communication.md#http-adapter" >}}) in order to support this mechanism.

 ### HTTP Basic Auth

 The *username* provided in the header must have the form *auth-id@tenant*, e.g. `sensor1@DEFAULT_TENANT`.
-The adapter verifies the credentials provided by the client against the credentials that the [configured Credentials service]({{< ref "/admin-guide/http-adapter-config.md#credentials-service-connection-configuration" >}}) has on record for the client.
+The adapter verifies the credentials provided by the client against the credentials that the [configured Credentials service]({{< relref "/admin-guide/http-adapter-config.md#credentials-service-connection-configuration" >}}) has on record for the client.
 The adapter uses the Credentials API's *get* operation to retrieve the credentials on record with the *tenant* and *auth-id* provided by the device in the *username* and `hashed-password` as the *type* of secret as query parameters.

-When running the Hono example installation as described in the [Getting Started guide](https://www.eclipse.org/hono/getting-started/), the demo Credentials service comes pre-configured with a `hashed-password` secret for devices `4711` and `gw-1` of tenant `DEFAULT_TENANT` having *auth-ids* `sensor1` and `gw1` and (hashed) *passwords* `hono-secret` and `gw-secret` respectively.
-These credentials are used in the following examples illustrating the usage of the adapter.
-Please refer to the [Credentials API]({{< ref "/api/Credentials-API.md#standard-credential-types" >}}) for details regarding the different types of secrets.
+The examples below refer to devices `4711` and `gw-1` of tenant `DEFAULT_TENANT` using *auth-ids* `sensor1` and `gw1` and corresponding passwords.
+The example deployment as described in the [Deployment Guides]({{< relref "deployment" >}}) comes pre-configured with the corresponding entities in its device registry component.
+Please refer to the [Credentials API]({{< relref "Credentials-API.md#standard-credential-types" >}}) for details regarding the different types of secrets.

-NB: There is a subtle difference between the *device identifier* (*device-id*) and the *auth-id* a device uses for authentication.
-See [Device Identity]({{< ref "/concepts/device-identity.md" >}}) for a discussion of the concepts.
+**NB** There is a subtle difference between the *device identifier* (*device-id*) and the *auth-id* a device uses for authentication.
+See [Device Identity]({{< relref "/concepts/device-identity.md" >}}) for a discussion of the concepts.

 ## Message Limits